 These Chai Latte Cupcakes are a tea party inspired treat that will stop time!
+They are wonderful to make and bring to your next tea get together!

 I love coffee.
 I don’t it all the time or anything, but the smell and occasional cup is heaven.
 My husband, however, is not a coffee guy.
 His morning drink obsession is Chai Tea Lattes.
 He gets one just about everything morning at Starbucks when he gets to his first stop for work.
 So when it came time to make a tea party inspired recipe for Alice Through the Looking Glass I couldn’t think of anything better to surprise Mike with than Chai Latte Cupcakes.